zaphosting/docs/docs/fivem-mastodon.md

 ---
 id: fivem-mastodon
 title: "FiveM: Setting up an activity feed for your server"
-description: Information on how to set up an activity feed for your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to set up an activity feed for your FiveM server from ZAP-Hosting
 sidebar_label: Configure Activity Feed
 services:
   - gameserver-fivem